 As the material glass is characterised by its far-reaching diversity, it is neither a discipline nor philosophy, but rather a very specific medium that can be applied in a multitude of shapes and form, in fine arts, design and architecture.

 Students learn how to analytically and critically converse with their lecturers and fellow students.
 Mutual assistance and exchange of knowledge and ideas are essential.
+To maintain the high level of self-organisation and shared responsibility is required from all students in the department.

 The students work independently on individual projects.
 They are accompanied by their regular teachers and a changing group of guest lecturers.
 Students have classes in 'Reading and Writing’, philosophy and the basic techniques of glass-making.
 A high degree of responsibility and autonomy is required to jointly maintain the studio, improve technical skills and at the same time meet the challenge of developing ideas and concepts.